 If you're looking for information about the features of Office 365, or need some guidance to complete a task using Office, we recommend starting with the Office 365 Training Centre.
-You can find more information about this on our Online Training page.
+Additional external training resources can be found on our Online Training page.

 Current members of staff and registered students at the University of Suffolk can install Microsoft Office for free.
 You can install up to five copies of Office on each device type, which includes:

 - Windows PCs / Laptops